glen-macharia-kinyua/shelta-home_docs/installation.md

 >  {warning} On this project, we're using the latest Laravel version (currently 7.x).
 Please go to [Laravel documentation page](https://laravel.com/docs) for more information.

+> It’s based on Laravel framework, the root folder for it is /public.
+You shouldn’t install it on a sub-folder, use sub-domain is better than sub-folder. (we won’t support to install our product on sub-folder).

 <a name="installation"></a>
 ## Install on hosting